Aspercreme Side Effects

 Generic Name: trolamine salicylate topical

-Note: This page contains information about the side effects of trolamine salicylate topical.
-Some of the dosage forms included on this document may not apply to the brand name Aspercreme.
+Note: This document contains side effect information about trolamine salicylate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Aspercreme.

 Applies to trolamine salicylate topical: topical cream, topical lotion, topical pad

 In general, trolamine salicylate topical (the active ingredient contained in Aspercreme) has been safe to use.
 If applied over a large area, salicylate type side effects (e.g., tinnitus, nausea, and/or vomiting) could potentially occur.[Ref]

 1. "Product Information.
 Aspercreme (trolamine salicylate topical)."
 Chattem Consumer Products, Chattanooga, TN.

 Some side effects may not be reported.
 You may report them to the FDA.